 - Helping to shape the product and prevent shrinkage.

-- Preventing ice crystals from increasing in size during manufacturing and storage, making ice cream finely organized, well structured, lubricated and palatable, and less likely to melt when placed.
+- Prevent ice crystals from increasing in size during manufacturing and storage, making ice cream finely organized, well structured, lubricated, and palatable, and less likely to melt when placed.

 The usual amount of carrageenan in ice cream is 0.01% to 0.03%.

-Carrageenan can make products with good elasticity, good slicability, moderate toughness and crispness, tender and smooth.
+Carrageenan can make products with good elasticity, good slice ability, moderate toughness, crispness, tenderness, and smoothness.